h2r/ein/doc/calibration.md

 ---

 Next we will calibrate the robot so that it can map between image coordinates and world coordinates.
 This process takes several steps.
+Calibration data is stored in the directory 'default/config_<your robot's serial>'.
+There is one file with robot-specific parameters such as table height, and a separate directory for each camera.

 ### Make a magic circle
 First, print out about 10 pages of [magic paper](